HaplyHaptics/Haply-API-Java/Haply_API_Java_V0_2/examples/README.md

 Demos Order
 -----------

-Although each demo functions fine as a standalone example of the hAPI tools, there is a slight buildup of knowledge throughout the three demos.
+Although each demo functions fine as a standalone example of the Haply API tools, there is a slight buildup of knowledge throughout the three demos.
 For this reason, if you are relatively new to the Haply environment you may want to go in this order -